St Edburg's Church - Bicester

 Climate Sunday – we have held a special service on the 9th September 2021 that we considered how climate change will affect current and future generations, and how we help reduce impacts of global warming.
 See a summary of pledges from this church service.

-Bike Rack – we are currently looking to get a bike rack fitted outside of the church.
+Bike Rack – we now have a bike rack fitted outside of the church.

 Actions Individuals and Families can take